AplaProject/apla-docs-en/introduction/scriptfunc.rst

 StateVal(name string) string
 ==============================
-The function returns the value of a specified parameter from the state settings (*state_parameters*).
+The function returns the value of a specified parameter from the state settings (*parameters*).

 * *name* - name of the received parameter.